Here is a guide to help you plan for your pregnancy physically, financially and emotionally.

 A specialist genetic counsellor can help you understand your risk of passing on a hereditary disease and how you might manage this risk or what other decisions you might make.
 Other reasons to seek genetic counselling may include a history of repeated miscarriages or a blood relationship between partners.

 Your doctor can arrange a referral if you are concerned.
-More pregnancy planning information and support is available at:

 The Pre-pregnancy Doctor’s Visit